istio/istio.io/content/en/docs/ambient/architecture/index.md

 ### Labels

-You can use the following labels to enroll your namespace to ambient, enroll your resource to use a waypoint and specify the capture scope of your waypoint.
+You can use the following labels to enroll your namespace to ambient, enroll your resource to use a waypoint and specify, the capture scope of your waypoint.

 |  Name  | Feature Status | Scope | Description |
 | --- | --- | --- | --- | --- |